ethereum-optimism/design-docs/op-node-derivers.md

     OnEvent(ctx context.Context, event *Event)
 }
 ```
-A deriver is assumed to read-access to any state it needs.
+A deriver is assumed to have read-access to any state it needs.
 Composed by the constructor of the deriver.

 #### Composable derivers